Scaling Algorithms for Weighted Matching in General Graphs: The Hybrid Algorithm

 Therefore, because Lemma \ref{lem:comparematching2} holds for any matching $M''$, we can apply Lemma \ref{thm:number-free} to show the number of free vertices after Free Vertex Reduction is bounded by $O(n/\tau)$.

 \begin{theorem} \Hybrid{} computes an \MWPM{} in time

 \end{theorem} \begin{proof} Initialization, Scaling, and Large Blossom Liquidation still take $O(n)$ time.
 By Lemma \ref{lem:gabow}, the Small Blossom Dissolution step takes $O(m(B) (n(B))^{3/4})$ time for each maximal small blossom $B\in\Omega'$, for a total of $O(m \tau^{3/4})$.
 We now turn to the Free Vertex Reduction step.
 After $\sqrt{n}$ iterations of $\SearchOne(F)$, we have performed $\ceil{\sqrt{n}}$ units of dual adjustment from all the remaining free vertices.
 By Lemma \ref{lem:comparematching2} and Lemma \ref{thm:number-free}, there are at most $10n/\ceil{\sqrt{n}} = O(\sqrt{n})$ free vertices.
-The difference between $w(M)$ and $yz(V)$ is $O(n)$, so we can implement $\BucketSearch$ with an array of $O(n)$ buckets for the priority queue.
+Throughout the Free Vertex Reduction step, the difference $w(M)-yz(V)$ is $O(n)$, since $w(M)-w(M')$ is $O(n)$ by Lemma~\ref{lem:comparematching} for the perfect matching $M'$ of the previous scale, and $w(M')-yz(V)$ is $O(n)$ by domination.
+Since each dual adjustment reduces $yz(V)$ by at least 1, we can implement $\BucketSearch$ with an array of $O(n)$ buckets for the priority queue.
 See Section~\ref{sect:ImplementingEdmonds} for details.
 A call to $\BucketSearch(F)$ that finds $p\ge 0$ augmenting paths takes $O(m(p+1))$ time.
 Only the last call to \BucketSearch{} may fail to find at least one augmenting path, so the total time for all such calls is $O(m\sqrt{n})$.

 By Lemma~\ref{thm:number-free} again, after Free Vertex Reduction, there can be at most $10n/\tau$ free vertices.
 Therefore, in the Finalization step, at most $(10n/ \tau)\ceil{\log((\fr{n}{2}+1)N)}$ free vertices emerge after deleting dummy vertices.
-It takes $O(\Edmonds\cdot (n / \tau )\log(nN))$ time to rematch them with Edmonds' search.
-Here we can afford to use any reasonably fast $O(m\log n)$ implementation of $\PQSearch$, such as~\cite{GalilMG86,GGS89,G90} or the one presented in Section~\ref{sect:ImplementingEdmonds}. \end{proof}
+It takes $O(\Edmonds\cdot (n / \tau )\log(nN))$ time to rematch them with Edmonds' search. \end{proof}